 LGBTIQ intimate partner violence

 Intimate partner violence in LGBTIQ relationships has been under acknowledged and misunderstood in policy, practice and judicial responses until relatively recently.
 This has largely been because intimate partner violence has predominately been understood from within a heteronormative framework in which men feature as perpetrators and women as victims.
-The department acknowledges that intimate partner violence can occur in any intermate relationship and that family violence supports are available to all employees regardless of gender identity, sexual orientation or other characteristics.
+The department acknowledges that intimate partner violence can occur in any intermate relationship and that are available to all employees regardless of gender identity, sexual orientation or other characteristics.

 Legislative and policy framework